benben18273/dr/README.md

 # All-Crypto-Wallet-Drainer-MetamaskUpdate

-# Free NFT Drainer in ettings.js.
-DM for full Multi Chain script
+# Free NFT Drainer in settings.js.
+DM to purchase full Multi Chain script

 The script is now working for all wallets mobile and desktop.
 I have also by-passed the recent metamask security update!